nbriannl/Oboeru/README.md

 ## Features

 - Vocabulary according to みんなの日本語
+-- Be quizzed on a specific or a range of lessons.
 - Similar part of speech will be suggested as other options in MCQ.
 - Vocabulary with clauses are handled, especially useful for open-ended quizes.